stuartowens/proofCodeTest/ProofExpressServer/README.md

 Seed the Database:
   So I've included the CSV file in the project, with a third terminal run the following commands.

-  Seed Users with a Post to the server "mongoimport --host=127.0.0.1 -d proof -c users  --type csv --file ./ProofHW/Proof_homework.csv  --headerline"
+  Seed Users with a Post to the server "mongoimport --host=127.0.0.1 -d proof -c users  --type csv --file ./ProofHW/Proof_homework.csv  --headerline"  or Alternatively use Postman or Soap UI to make Post and Get requests

-  Seed Campaigns with a Post "curl --data "" http://localhost:3000/api/v1/users/createCampaigns"
+  Seed Campaigns with a Post "curl --data http://localhost:3000/api/v1/users/createCampaigns" or Alternatively use Postman or Soap UI to make Post and Get requests

-  Segment Users into groups using this GET "curl -i -H 'Accept: application/json' -H 'Content-Type: application/json' http://localhost:3000/api/v1/users/"
+  Segment Users into groups using this GET "curl -i -H 'Accept: application/json' -H 'Content-Type: application/json' http://localhost:3000/api/v1/users/" or Alternatively use Postman or Soap UI to make Post and Get requests

   There are other options like Postman or SoapUI.
 Whatever you are more comfortable with will be fine to seed the database.